On this page:

-COVID-19 has changed the way some supports are delivered, with technology enabling support continuity through telehealth, video conferencing and other technologies.
+The COVID-19 pandemic changed the way some supports can be delivered, with technology enabling support continuity through telehealth, video conferencing and other technologies.

-In recognition of this, the flexible approach to purchasing low cost AT will continue and be monitored as participants and providers adapt to COVID normal.
+In recognition of this, the flexible approach to purchasing low cost AT will continue and be monitored as participants and providers continue to adapt to COVID normal.

 The flexible approach introduced during the pandemic allowed participants to spend up to $1,500 on low cost AT items, such as smart devices and fitness equipment, in consultation with their existing support providers.